BMW Vision M Next: An autonomous car for people who love driving

 There's a fear from some that when cars drive themselves, that'll be the end of the joy of driving.
-Why even get behind the wheel if your vehicle can get you to your destination while you sit back and relax.
-BMW which boasts the tag line "the ultimate driving machine" has a concept that'll appease both the future-looking owner that doesn't really want to deal with the monotonous horrors of gridlock yet still needs to feel like their in control while on mountain passes.
+Why even get behind the wheel if your vehicle can get you to your destination while you sit back and relax?
+BMW -- which boasts the tag line "the ultimate driving machine" -- has a concept that'll appease the future-looking owner that doesn't want to deal with the horrors of gridlock but needs to feel like they're in control while carving up mountain passes.

 Sponsored Links

-At its NextGen event in Munich, Germany the automaker took the wraps off the Vision M Next concept.
+At its NextGen event in Munich, Germany, the automaker took the wraps off the Vision M Next concept.
 The i8 inspired plug-in hybrid with the performance-focused M moniker promises the best of both worlds.
-An autonomous car that'll get you to your destinations while you relax or catch up work and a sports car with enough power to quicken the pulse while under a driver's control.
+An autonomous car that'll get you to your destination while you relax or catch up on work, and a sports car with enough power to quicken the pulse while under a driver's control.

 To help shore up its bona fides as a "driver's car" the low-slung concept offers drivers the choice between all-wheel drive and rear-wheel drive.
 The turbocharged four-cylinder hybrid powertrain outputs 600 horsepower and has a top speed of 186 miles an hour.
 You know, just in case the carpool lane ever gets supercharged.